-Findings from panel CA-LM unit root test show that the null hypothesis of unit root is rejected for EX{CHN} and IM{AdE} while all other time series might be nonstationary if panel unit root test accommodates both cross-correlation and heterogeneous structural breaks.
-The detected break locations determined by the Im, Lee and Tieslau (2010) and Lee and Tieslau (2019) procedures are reasonable.
-Namely, financial crisis periods (2008-2009) witness the most often breaks in the examined countries.
-Table 5 shows in more details the specific break dates for each country in our sample.
+Results of the panel CA-LM unit root test show that the null hypothesis of unit root is rejected for EXCHN and IMAdE while all other time series might be non-stationary, if panel unit root test accommodates both cross-correlation and heterogeneous structural breaks.
+The detected break locations determined by the Im et al. (2010) and Lee and Tieslau (2019) procedures are reasonable.
+Namely, financial crisis periods (2008-2009) witness the most frequent breaks in the examined countries.
+Table A1 in the Appendix shows in more details the specific break dates for each country in our sample.

-3.6 Cointegration Test in Dependent Panels with Structural Breaks
+3.6 Cointegration test in dependent panels with structural breaks

 Next, we conduct the Westerlund and Edgerton (2008) panel cointegration test to determine the existence of a long-run relationship between output and exports/ imports by trade partners.
-Westerlund and Edgerton (2008) approach accommodates the heteroskedastic and correlated errors, time trends, and unknown, heterogeneous break dates in the level of different panel units.
+Westerlund and Edgerton (2008) approach accommodates the heteroskedastic and correlated errors, time trends, and unknown heterogeneous break dates in the level of different panel units.
 However, their procedure does not allow for trend breaks.
 This, according to our previous findings using CA-LM test, is not suitable for our sample of trend-break dominance.
 Nevertheless, it is helpful to see whether there exists a long-run relationship between our variables by applying the Westerlund and Edgerton (2008) panel test.
-Table 6 shows that the null hypothesis of no cointegration is rejected at the 10% level for the relationships: Y-EX{CHN}, Y-EX{AdE}, Y-IM{AdE} and Y-IM{EME}.
-However, most of the rejection is on the "no-break" model, which can be inappropriate according to the previous findings.
+Table 5 shows that the